sonu1795/PIC16F84A-Embedded-Projects/README.md

-# PIC16F84A Embedded Projects
+# PIC16F84A Embedded Systems Projects

-Embedded C projects developed using:

-- PIC16F84A Microcontroller
-- MPLAB IDE
-- Proteus Simulator
-- Embedded C
+This repository contains a collection of embedded systems projects implemented using the PIC16F84A microcontroller.
+The projects are developed using Embedded C, MPLAB X IDE, XC8 Compiler, and Proteus simulation software.

-## Projects
+## Projects Included

 1. LED Blinking
 2. Group LED Blinking